In memoriam - Deaths I have grieved

 • A workaholic - one morning Watson had a 7:00a flight out of London, so at 3a, Getty wanted to understand some charts, so they spread them all over the floor and were on their hands and knees looking at these charts at 3am!

-• Sutton Place was built between 1521 and 1530 by Earl Richard Weston, a favorite of Henry VIII, and was said to be the first manor house built in England without fortifications.
-Visitors: Henry VIII, Anne Boleyn, Queen Victoria.
-The Virgin Queen received her courtiers in the Great Hall in Sutton Place.
-Getty bought the house from the Duke of Sutherland in 1961 and Getty established his permanent office there.
-The mansion stands on 805 acres of beautiful English countryside.
-72 rooms, a staff of 30.
-Bullimore - head of the staff (once worked for the Henry Fords).
+• Sutton Place was built in 1530 by Earl Richard Weston.
+Visitors: Henry VIII, Anne Boleyn, Queen Victoria - who received her courtiers in the Great Hall.
+Getty bought the house from the Duke of Sutherland in 1961 and established his office there.
+Stats: 805 acres of beautiful countryside, 72 rooms, a staff of 30.
+Bullimore was head of the staff (once worked for the Henry Fords).
 Watson usually stayed in the Little Oak Room.
 A spring morning with the windows open and the sounds of birds and church bells coming in.
 You are lying under the quilt and after a knock at the door, Bullimore, the butler, comes in with a complete hot breakfast and the London Times and a good cup of coffee.
 Watson felt that lying there partaking of all this was real luxury.

 • Many times for dinner, Getty would get his private chef and would go out on one of his oil tankers for an elaborate dinner, usually filet mignon.
 He invited Watson who often joined him for dinner on his oil tankers.
 It was Getty's way to spend time with some of the people he enjoyed.